TCoder920/crypto-curriculum/docs/CURRENT_STATUS.md

 2. **Check Database State**
    - Verify assessments are seeded for all modules
    - Check if modules 1 and 15 exist in database
-   - Run seed script if needed: `python -m app.backend.seed_local`
+   - Run seed script if needed: `python scripts/seed-db.py --reset --commit`

 3. **Test Endpoint Directly**
    - Use curl or Postman to test: `GET http://localhost:9000/api/v1/modules/1/assessments`